samialateya/Google-Sheets-PHP/README.md

 User has the following features provided as Web and API

-- API Routes from read, write and delete data from the file
+- API Routes fro read, write and delete data from the file
 - reusable helper class that you can use in any other application